pyconau/2019.pycon-au.org/_pages/attend/accommodation.md

 {% include nav-attend.html %}

-### Accomodation
+### Accommodation

 Accommodation is not included in conference registration.
 We strongly encourage attendees to organise their accommodation as early as possible.
 Sydney is a busy place with a lot going on.

 We are located right in Cockle Bay/Darling Harbour/Pyrmont, so while there are hotels right on the same block as the venue, you can go as far afield as the CBD and still be within a 10 minute walk of venue.

-Sydney also has AirBnB, hostels, and backpackers, for cheaper accomodation options.
+Sydney also has AirBnB, hostels, and backpackers, for cheaper accommodation options.

 <hr>